20 Hockey Scholarships and Grants Most Families Don't Know About

 5. United Heroes League

-If you're a military family, this is the program to know.
-Based in Hastings, Minnesota, they've paid over $500,000 in registration grants and distributed over $30 million in total value (equipment, tickets, and grants combined).
+A program for military families.
+Based in Hastings, Minnesota.
+The organization has paid over $500,000 in registration grants and distributed over $30 million in total value (equipment, tickets, and grants combined).

 - Amount: Registration grants plus free equipment